rmraya/Fluenta/README.md

 Fluenta is available in two modes:

-- Personal Use of Source Code
+- Source Code
-- Yearly Subscriptions
+- Yearly Subscriptions for installers and support

 ### Personal Use of Source Code

-Source code of Fluenta is free for personal use.
+Source code of Fluenta is free.
 Anyone can download the source code, compile, modify and use it at no cost in compliance with the accompanying license terms.

 You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the source code version there.